"Hamilton", American History, and the Importance of Heroes

 The Constitution didn’t need to be abolished.
 Amendments could be introduced, voted on, and ratified.

-And let’s be honest.
+Let’s be honest.
 Any document that can outline and protect the liberty and freedom of its people and even expand those freedoms to more people for more than two hundred and forty years is a political marvel.

 The real Alexander Hamilton also concluded that, “the establishment of a Constitution, in times of profound peace, by the voluntary consent of a whole people, is a prodigy.”
 He was absolutely right!